flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 # group: developer
 ```

-The next block specifies individual user rights.
+The next block specifies individual user permissions.
 In this example we can see the user `finley` has read and execute rights for this directory.
-The first line without a user name, `user::rwx`, equals to the permissions fo the owner, in this case `cassidy:
+The first line without a user name, `user::rwx`, equals to the basic permission of the owner (Cassidy):

 ```plain
 user::rwx
 user:finley:rwx
 ```

-In the third block comes the group permissions. in this case there is only the permissions of the owner group, but there could be a line like `group:management:r-x` which would allow the `management` group to access the contents of this driectory:
+the third block contains group permissions.
+In this case there is only the permissions of the owner group, but there could be a named entry like `group:management:r-x` which would allow the `management` group to access the contents of this driectory:

 ```plain
 group::r-x
 ```

 Next we have the mask Block.
-Masks are a bit triyk to understand and we will cover the later in detail.
-For now jus know that Masks are used to limit access right and the comments satting `#effective:r-x` are connected to the mask.
+Masks can be difficult to understand and we will cover the later in detail.
+For now jus know that Masks are used to limit access right and the comments like `#effective:r-x` are connected to the mask.

 ```plain
 mask::r-x